btcpayserver/btcpayserver-doc/docs/LocalDev.md

 You can of course use VIM if you are hardcore, .NET Core is command-line environment friendly.

 Visual Studio Code, Visual Studio and Rider will run the launch profile `Bitcoin`.
-This will run a BTCPayServer instance connecting to the services in your Docker service, so you can easily debug and step through the code.
+This will run a **BTCPay Server instance connecting to the services in your Docker service**, so you can easily debug and step through the code.

 ## Build configuration

-A build configuration defines how to build BTCPay Server.
+A build configuration defines how to **build BTCPay Server**.
 For example, whether to include some source files, whether to optimize for debugging or performance.

 There are several build configurations: